 We all have things we like to do for fun – hobbies, sports, artistic endeavors or other leisure activities.
 Despite all the challenges and tasks involved in living with ALS, it’s important to keep doing the things you enjoy.
 Although ALS can make many leisure activities more difficult – or even seemingly impossible – there are ways you can adapt and still enjoy the things you love.

 As the effects of ALS make movement more difficult, you’ll likely need help with the physical aspects of your favorite leisure activities.
-Thankfully, just like there is assistive equipment and technology that can help with your everyday chores, there are assistive devices and modifications that can help you take part in the hobbies you enjoy.
+Thankfully, just like there’s assistive equipment and technology to help with your everyday chores, there are assistive devices and modifications to help you take part in the hobbies you enjoy.

 If you love books but can’t physically turn the pages, audio books can do the reading for you.
-Instead of playing sports, you can watch sports on TV, play fantasy sports with friends, or play virtually through video games.
+Instead of playing sports, you can watch sports on TV, play fantasy sports with friends or play virtually through video games.

-And don’t be afraid to try new things; you might find a new favorite leisure activity.
+And don’t be afraid to try new things.
+You might find a new favorite leisure activity.